Advertisement

 How’s the practicality?

-It’s tall inside, which means plenty of headroom, but means it feels more like an MPV than the hunkered down hot hatch Cupra is claiming.
+It’s tall inside so there's plenty of headroom, but that also means it feels more like an MPV than a hunkered down hot hatch.
 At least the abundance of glass gives the Born an airy feel.
-Rear seat passengers sit higher but there’s enough legroom back there, whilst the boot can swallow 385-litres of luggage.
-For reference, the current Seat Leon gets a 380-litre boot.
+Rear seat passengers sit higher but there’s enough legroom back there, and the boot can swallow 385 litres of stuff.
+There’s also now a split floor, so you can have it flat for easy loading or deeper for max capacity.

 Subscribe to the Top Gear Newsletter